mah92/camsim/README.md

  use opencv "charuco", kalibr "april", or better, agisoft-lens "wide chess" pattern(if focus in close range is not a problem)

 * Remember to correct alt and angle offsets in nsrPoseSim.cpp line 194

-## References
- If you want to use the simulator or odometry, remember to cite the following articles:

- TO Be filled...